-- Set CircoTherm hot air & or the bread baking setting and the temperature.
-Note: Set a temperature above 100 °C to allow the appliance to preheat quickly. - 2.
-Place the food on a single level in the cooking compartment. - Touch the ▷|| touch button to start the appliance operation. - 4.
-Touch the § touch button to activate the "PowerBoost" function.
-The § symbol appears on the display.
-Once the set temperature has been reached, the "PowerBoost" function switches itself off automatically.
-The § symbol disappears from the display.
+- 2. Place the food on a single level in the cooking compartment. - 3.
+Touch the ▷|| touch button to start the appliance operation. - Touch the l[®] touch button to activate the "PowerBoost" function.
+The l[®] symbol appears on the display.
+Once the set temperature has been reached, the "DocumerDeset" function on the display.

+"PowerBoost" function switches itself off automatically.
+The 8 symbol disappears from the display.